 Q: How do I get to perform at the open mic and jam sessions?

-A: Slots are not booked in advance, only at sessions.
-For jam sessions with Robin Bibi Band, please check in with Robin 30 minutes beforehand, and drummers must bring your own sticks.
-For jam sessions with Geoff, check in the time.
-For open mic sessions at the Red Lion, book in 30 minutes beforehand.
+A: For Open Mic sessions at the Red LIon, book in 30 minutes beforehand - fo 'the rules' see here.
+For Jam Sessions with Robin Bibi Band, please check in with Robin 30 minutes beforehand - drummers must bring your own sticks.
+For Jam Ssessions with Geoff, check in at the time.

 For any other questions please use the Contact form